 Using Your Gradebook

-Open your Course Gradebook from the left menu of the course.
-You can grade assignments, test/quizzes, assessments, and discussions directly in the Gradebook, and your students can view these grades under their Grades tab as you post them.
+Access your Course Gradebook from the left menu of your Course to update assignments, test/quizzes, assessments, and discussions.
+Students can view these grades under their Grades tab.

-A set of menus is available in the top row of the Gradebook that give you flexible control over displaying content, creating new content, and setting various options.
+The set of menus available in the top row of your Gradebook provides flexible control over displaying content, creating new content, and setting various options.

 You can sort the list of members in your course to display in ascending or descending alphabetical order by First or Last name.
 The menu includes the following options: